 The specific engine families or test groups subject to enforcement testing shall be selected by the ARB.
 The manufacturer or its designated laboratory shall begin the engine procurement process within 10 working days of notification by the ARB and shall complete testing within 100 working days of notification by the ARB.
 The Executive Officer shall approve the manufacturer's procurement procedures in advance of their use by the manufacturer.
 The Executive Officer shall approve a manufacturer's procurement procedures if engines are screened according to the criteria specified in section 2137, Title 13, California Code of Regulations and selected randomly from registration records compiled and prepared by R. L. Polk and Company or a comparable source.
 In addition, no vehicle shall be selected for enforcement testing with mileage less than 60 percent of the useful-life mileage without prior approval from the Executive Officer.
 The manufacturer shall permit an ARB representative to witness procurement, restorative maintenance, and enforcement testing.
 The Executive Officer shall have the authority to accept or reject a test engine based upon criteria specified in section 2137.
 Once an engine has been tested and determined to be in compliance with the current in-use emission standards, no further testing will be performed on subsequent engine families or test groups that carry-over the durability data of the tested engine family or test group.

 Notwithstanding the above, if a manufacturer fails to demonstrate compliance with the emission standards after one-third of its engine families or test groups have been tested, additional engine families or test groups shall be tested, by the manufacturer or its designated laboratory, at the manufacturer's expense, until compliance is demonstrated on one-third of the engine families or test groups or all of a manufacturer's engine families or test groups have been tested.
 In addition, any engine family or test group which has been tested and determined to be in noncompliance shall be retested by the manufacturer each subsequent year until compliance with the applicable emission standards has been demonstrated.
-Notwithstanding the above, the ARB may conduct engine enforcement testing pursuant to the engine test procedures specified in section 1956.8 , at their own expense.
+Notwithstanding the above, the ARB may conduct engine enforcement testing pursuant to the engine test procedures specified in sections 1956.8 and 1956.8.2, at their own expense.